HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/dx_performance_medium_cfg.md

 ##### Observations

-- Total errors are ~270 out of 35892379 requests (i.e, 0% error rate) from JMeter results which was very negligible.
+- Total errors are 270 out of 35892379 requests (that is, 0% error rate) from JMeter results which is negligible.

 - The CPU usage of a three secondary node setup reached 80% during our tests with 10000 concurrent users but did not exceed more than 90%.
 Memory usage of all secondary nodes was less than 50%.